-Enterprise resource planning has a long history of expansion with additional modules added to bring more of the company's operations and interests into the integrated application suite.
-Within each functional area as well, expansion of capabilities and functions are a continuing theme.
+Enterprise resource has a long history of expansion with additional modules added to bring more of the company's operations and interests into the integrated application suite.
+Within each functional as well, expansion of capabilities and functions are a continuing theme.
 Even the earliest MRP II -- the previous acronym for what is now known as ERP -- systems had customer order handling capabilities, and many have grown to become full-function customer relationship management (CRM) -- the comprehensive repository for all kinds of data supporting the customer relationship.

 More on SCM

 Find out how one company developed a approach to the supply chain

 Learn more about how to build a successful supply chain integration strategy

 New applications and new functionality tend to emerge from independent "specialist" developers not associated with the known ERP suppliers.
 Sometime these niche applications establish a new capability that is well accepted by the market and the ERP suppliers then add similar capabilities to their product suites.
 Generally, however, the ERP suite capabilities are not as deep or functionally complete as the so-called "point solutions" developed and maintained by the specialist developers.